MMaartenvanWilligen/seleniumGridTest/README.md

 ``` command
 $ sudo sh start.sh
 ```
+#### Test results

+The test results are visible in the terminal and available in json format in the '/log/json/' directory.

 ## Installation instructions local (On MAC)

 There is also a possibility to setup the project on your MAC